 Free, free, free!!!
 Need I say more?
 The Deschutes County Public Library offers free classes in various fields at each of their branch locations.
+Our library doesn’t just offer youth and student clubs, we offer fields for club members of all ages.
 Whether you want to learn more about meditation, tax prep, or creative writing, come meet others while learning something new!

 Meeting New Friends | Bend Relocation Services

 Have you joined any clubs in Bend?
-Have any other suggestions for meeting new people in town?
+Have any other suggestions or questions for meeting new people in town?
 Tell me in the comments below!